Get,

 In 2018, Haihong Shi et al. researched the effects of oolong tea against breast cancer.
 The results showed that catechins present in oolong tea might induce DNA damage which may be helpful against breast cancer cell growth.
 As a result, it might be helpful in the management of breast cancer.4 However, kindly consult the neurologist for diagnosis and treatment.
 Furthermore, avoid using oolong tea as self-medication, as there could be severe side effects.

-3. Potential uses of oolong tea for obesity
+3. Potential Uses of Oolong Tea for Obesity

-Obesity is a condition characterised by an imbalance in energy intake and expenditure.
+Obesity is a condition characterized by an imbalance in energy intake and expenditure.
 This can result in various diseases, including hypertension, type II diabetes, coronary artery disease and cancer.
 According to Wu et al., 2018, tea polysaccharides mixed with polyphenols (TPSM) in oolong tea might effectively manage obesity.
 Oolong tea consumption might reduce the rate of food intake.
 It may also inhibit the body from absorbing fatty acids, reducing obesity.
 It also proved that contents present in oolong tea, along with TPSM, might be effective in weight management.6 However, more research is required to find out the use of oolong tea for obese patients.
 So, please consult a physician for a diagnosis and treatment if you have weight-related concerns.

-4. Potential uses of oolong tea for the liver
+4. Potential Uses of Oolong Tea for the Liver

 Venkatakrishnan et al. in 2018 researched that oolong along with other teas may show hepatoprotective effects.
-It may reduce oxidative stress by enhancing the antioxidant defence system.
+It may reduce oxidative stress by enhancing the antioxidant defense system.
 It might also reduce inflammation, stop liver cell death and control lipid metabolism.
 In addition, it may avoid liver fat accumulation.2 However, more research is required to demonstrate the effects of oolong tea on the liver.
 So, please consult the doctor for all liver-related diagnoses and treatment.

 In a study by Xin et al. in 2022, rats on a high-salt diet had their blood pressure tested before and after drinking tea.
 The results showed that the consumption of oolong tea lowered blood pressure.
 Along with lowering blood pressure, it may also be helpful in the management of hypertrophy and necrosis of cardiomyocytes which are the conditions that may contribute to heart failure.7 Nonetheless, please consult a doctor for diagnosis and treatment if you suspect blood pressure or heart-related symptoms.
 Avoid self-medication as it could lead to the worsening of the condition.

-6. Potential uses of oolong tea for kidneys
+6. Potential Uses of Oolong Tea for Kidneys

 In a study by Xin et al. done in 2022, kidney tissue damage was studied in rats on a high-salt diet before and after drinking tea.
 It showed that oolong tea consumption might help recover from kidney damage.
 It may also lower the necrosis (death) of renal tubular epithelial cells, the main cause of kidney injury.7 However, the effects of oolong tea on the kidneys require further research.
 Therefore, please consult a doctor for all kidney-related concerns and do not self-medicate.

-7. Other uses of oolong tea:
+7. Other Uses of Oolong Tea:

 • It might lower oxidative stress, a situation where the body’s cells contain excessive free radicals.7